H2-data/Steam_Data_Evaluation/README.md

 <img width="1117" height="161" alt="image" src="https://github.com/user-attachments/assets/b04e1464-e4ec-48cf-b885-2eb688c97ae3" />

 In Python, I would simply explode the data in a seperate table, but since everything is done in Power BI, it must be done in Power Query (Basically Excel).
-Thankfully Power Query has a mechanism for splitting rows, so the process was simple.
+Thankfully, Power Query has a mechanism for splitting rows, so the process was simple.
 For genres, I created a seperate 'genre' table that contained the AppID (the dataset's primary key) and the genres in their raw form, as seen above.
 Then I created a bridge table 'genre bridge' that splits the data into one genre per row and duplicates the App ID. as shown below:

 <img width="398" height="293" alt="image" src="https://github.com/user-attachments/assets/17949c5d-e64a-4049-aca3-f2caf96c6a7c" />